joshuagame/express-requid/README.md

 In case a request has the _request-id_ header valued, then the middleware will use it (header name can be configured).

-Promise is required in order to 'promisify' crypto functionalities.

 #### Install
 ```bash
 npm install express-requid